SodaWithoutSparkles/revanced-troubleshooting-guide/02-add-patch.md

 ## 3. Getting the files ready

-In this section, you can find the latest supported Revanced Manager, Vanced microG and YouTube APK
+In this section, you can find the latest supported Revanced Manager, GmsCore and YouTube APK

 1. Download and install the latest **stable** [ReVanced manager (RVM)](https://github.com/ReVanced/ReVanced-manager/releases/latest)
 !!!